-Head TA: Alexander Volkov (avolkov@iastate.edu)
+Head TA Brittany Courteau (bcourtea@iastate.edu)

-Chem 163 and 163L are co-requisite courses, i.e., students in Chem 163L are required to take Chem 163 at the same time or to have already received credit in 163.
-Co-requisite course requirements are strictly enforced: Students who do not meet the co-requisite should drop the course or they will receive an F in the course.
-Students who drop or audit Chem 163 will be required to drop 163L and vice versa.
-Students may not register to audit Chem 163L after 5:00 PM on September 2nd.
+CHEM 167 is a co-requisite for CHEM 167L, i.e., students in CHEM 167L must register for CHEM 167, but students in CHEM 167 are not required to take CHEM 167L.
+Students who drop or change to AUDIT classification in CHEM 167 must drop CHEM 167L.
+Students who drop CHEM 167 must drop CHEM 167L too.
+However, students are allowed to drop CHEM 167L without dropping CHEM 167.
+Students may not register to audit CHEM 167 after 5:00 PM on September 2nd.
 The audit does not count towards full-time student status.
-To add or drop recitation or lab sections during the first week of class, use AccessPlus.
-After the first week, please email amwade@iastate.edu or call 515-294-6361.
-The last day to drop CHEM 163 is October 28th.
+To add or drop lab sections during the first week of class, use AccessPlus.
+After the first week, please go to the Undergraduate Chemistry Office in 1608 Gilman (M-F 8 - 11:50 am and 1 - 5 pm).
+The last day to drop CHEM 167L is October 28th.

-Learning Objectives: (1) properly collect scientific data; (2) analyze and interpret a set of scientific data; (3) identify unknown substances with various techniques; (4) apply the law of conservation of mass to specific problems; (5) study the quantitative aspects of chemical reactions (empirical formula, stoichiometry, heat exchange, yield, etc.); (6) explore various chemical concepts (equilibrium, kinetics, atomic spectroscopy, etc.).
+Learning Objectives: (1) properly collect scientific data; (2) analyze and interpret a set of scientific data; (3) identify unknown substances with various techniques; (4) apply the law of conservation of mass to specific problems; (5) study the quantitative aspects of chemical reactions (empirical formula, stoichiometry, heat exchange, yield, etc.); (6) explore various chemical concepts (equilibrium, kinetics, atomic spectroscopy, diffraction, electrochemistry, etc.)